 Of course, a lot of Slovaks did cycling as their hobby for a long time before Peter Sagan.
 But as a professional sport, cycling became popular only after the arrival of Petr Sagan.

 But back to “ordinary mortals”, cycling in Slovakia is not about road cycling only.
-Because Slovakia is covered with many mountains and forests, mountain biking and downhill biking is also very popular here.
+Because Slovakia is covered with many mountains and forests, mountain biking and downhill biking are also very popular here.

 Tennis in Slovakia is more popular as a recreational sport than a professional sport.
-In Slovakia you can find a large number of tennis courts, which are full of amateur players especially in summer.
+In Slovakia, you can find a large number of tennis courts, which are full of amateur players, especially in the summer.